 Are you pregnant and wondering if you should stop working?
-Take a look at the top signs to stop working during pregnancy and reasons you should.
+Here are the top signs to stop working during pregnancy and reasons you should.

 My first pregnancy went smoothly… that is, until I hit that last and final month.

-Now I struggled to walk, bracing myself for the inevitable pain in my pelvic bones and hips.
-I felt heavy, waddling from side to side, with shortness of breath.
-And let’s not even get into the sleepless nights and waking up five times a night, leaving me barely able to function the next day.
+I struggled to walk, bracing myself for the inevitable pain in my pelvic bones and hips.
+I felt heavy, waddling from side to side, short of breath.
+And let’s not even get into the sleepless nights and waking up five times a night to pee, leaving me barely able to function the next day.

-I was so exhausted, so over everything, and so drained.
+I was so exhausted, so drained, and so over everything.

 But like many moms, I wanted to save my maternity leave for after the baby was born, not before.
-After all, we want to use that time to bond with the baby, push back the need for child care, and recover from delivery.
+I wanted to use that time to bond with the baby, push back the need for child care, and recover from delivery.

-Except for many of us, the signs to stop working during pregnancy happen much sooner than when the baby delivers.
+Except for many of us, the signs to stop working during pregnancy happen much sooner than when the baby arrives.

 The decision to stop working, as I’m sure you’ve realized, isn’t always so clear.
 Financial reasons, maternity leave benefits, and health issues are just some of the factors that sway our choices.